Queen Camilla: Relationship with Charles

 Shand reportedly met Prince Charles in mid-1971.
-Andrew Parker Bowles had ended his relationship with Shand in 1970 and was courting Princess Anne.
+Parker Bowles had ended his relationship with her in 1970 and was courting Princess Anne.
 Though Shand and Charles belonged to the same social circle and occasionally attended the same events, they had not formally met.
-Gyles Brandreth states that they did not first meet at a polo match, as has been commonly believed.
+Brandreth states that they did not first meet at a polo match, as has been commonly believed.
 Instead, they first met at the home of their friend Lucía Santa Cruz, who formally introduced them.
 They became close friends and eventually began a romantic relationship, which was well known within their social circle.
 As a couple, they regularly met at polo matches at Smith's Lawn in Windsor Great Park, where Charles often played polo.
 They also became part of a set at Annabel's in Berkeley Square.
 As the relationship grew more serious, Charles met Shand's family in Plumpton, and he introduced her to some members of his family.
-The relationship was put on hold after Charles travelled overseas to join the Royal Navy in early 1973, and ended abruptly afterward.
+The relationship was put on hold after Charles travelled overseas whilst he was in the Royal Navy in early 1973, and ended abruptly afterward.

 There have been different explanations for why the relationship ended.
 Robert Lacey wrote in his 2008 book Royal: Her Majesty Queen Elizabeth II that Charles met Shand too early, and he had not asked her to wait for him when he went overseas for military duties.
 Sarah Bradford wrote in her 2007 book Diana that a member of the close circle of his great-uncle Lord Mountbatten said Mountbatten arranged for Charles to be taken overseas to end the relationship with Shand, to make way for an engagement between Charles and his granddaughter Amanda Knatchbull.
-Some sources suggest Queen Elizabeth The Queen Mother did not approve of Shand because she wanted Charles to marry one of the Spencer family granddaughters of her close friend Lady Fermoy.
-Other sources suggest Shand did not want to marry Charles but instead Andrew Parker Bowles, having had an on-and-off relationship with him since the late 1960s—or that Charles had decided he would not marry until he was 30.
+Some sources suggest the Queen Mother did not approve of Shand because she wanted Charles to marry one of the Spencer family granddaughters of her close friend Lady Fermoy.
+Other sources suggest Shand did not want to marry Charles but instead Parker Bowles, having had an on-and-off relationship with him since the late 1960s – or that Charles had decided he would not marry until he was 30.